yunsonbai/ysab/README-ENGLISH.md

 If report a permission problem, please execute: curl -L -o install_linux.sh https://github.com/yunsonbai/ysab/releases/download/install-tool/install_linux.sh && sudo sh install_linux.sh && rm -rf install_linux.sh

+* arm
+If you need to run the arm version, you can clone a copy of the code, build it on the arm machine (go build -o ysab), and then put the executable file ysab under /usr/local/bin/

 ## Usage
 * ysab -h